MileHacker Logo

 • Preservation of Culture

-City's unique traditional character maintained over centuries.
+City's unique traditional character maintained over hundreds of years.

 Takayama Festival: A Living Tradition